Levada do Caldeirao Verde and Inferno - Best Levada and Waterfall Hike in Madeira | Detailed Trail Description | 11 Tunnels

 When Is the Best Time

-This is an adventurous and demanding Levada day hike passing 11 tunnels and lots of waterfalls.
-The return hike takes roughly six hours included is a lunch break, and several photo stops.
+This is an adventurous and demanding Levada day hike, passing 11 tunnels and many waterfalls.
+The return hike took roughly six hours, including a lunch break and several photo stops.

 Walking on the wall and water dripping from the moss at the Levada do Caldeirao Verde